Hanziness/FocusTide/README.md

 ### What you get
 * ⏰ **Multiple types of timers**
-  * (12:34) _traditional_: a classic one with second-precision for those who want to know exactly how much time is left until coffee break
+  * (12:34) _traditional_ <br> a classic one with second-precision for those who want to know exactly how much time is left until coffee break
-  * (12 minutes) _approximate_: this one displays time in minute-precision so you know how much time is left but your eyes won't stick to the counter since it does not change every second
+  * (12 minutes) _approximate_ <br> this one displays time in minute-precision so you know how much time is left but your eyes won't stick to the counter since it does not change every second
-  * (50%) _percentage_: this one is even less informative, keeping you away from the distraction of calculating "what can I do in the remaining 12 minutes and 34 seconds?".
+  * (50%) _percentage_ <br> this one is even less informative, keeping you away from the distraction of calculating "what can I do in the remaining 12 minutes and 34 seconds?".
 * 💡 **Friendly, focused and clean user interface**
   * a timer in the center, a quick glance of your schedule at the top and controls at the bottom.
 What else?
   * fancy and colourful progress bar in the background